-The current Commission proposal foresees an increase of the risk weight of exposures towards unrated institutions - even in the case of grade A from 20% to 30% or to 40%.
-This increase would sensitively impact the promotional conditions that guarantee institutions can offer to their SME clients.
-The increase does not only endanger promotional conditions offered by our members to supported SMEs, but it does so without any justifiable need to increase these weights from a risk perspective.
+The current Commission proposal foresees an increase of the risk weight of exposures towards unrated institutions - even in the case of grade A from 20% to 30% or even to 40%.
+This increase would sensitively impact the financing costs of SME beneficiaries since banks will need to hold more capital for guaranteed exposures.
+Furthermore, it would reduce demand for credit guarantees and increase credit refusals especially for the smallest companies and for those with the least collateral.
+The increase does not only hamper SME financing, but it does so without any justifiable need to increase these weights from a risk perspective.
 The operations of most of our members are at least partially backed by their respective governments (or by EU funds).
 We therefore suggest introducing a further bucket for promotional institutions that would benefit from a lower, 20% RW or to lower the proposed RW in the bucket for grade A to 20%.